kubernetes-sigs/apiserver-builder-alpha/docs/concepts/aggregation.md

-For instance, suppose we also had a `wardle/v1` API version with `groupPriorityMinimum: 2000` and `versionPriority: 20`, and an API group-version `bloops/v1` at `groupVersionPriority: 1500`.
+For instance, suppose we also had a `wardle/v1` API version with `groupPriorityMinimum: 2000` and `versionPriority: 20`, and an API group-version `bloops/v1` at `groupPriorityMinimum: 1500`.
 Then, both entries for the `wardle` group would appear before the `bloops` group, and `wardle/v1` would appear before `wardle/v1alpha1`.